limcheekin/fabric-mcp/README.md

 This project is currently in the **implementation** phase.

-The core architecture and proposed tools are outlined in the [High-Level Design Document][design_doc].
+The core architecture and proposed tools are outlined in the [High-Level Architecture Document][architecture_doc].

 ```bash
 # you can also use pnpm if you prefer